JeremyDubut/zoocpp/README.md

 `<build_type>` can be:
 - `Debug` if you want to modify the source, to get access to debug logs;
-- `Release` when you are only interested to run examples and tests.
+- `Release` when you are only interested in running examples and tests.

 Everytime you change a source file: